Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

-and $\ell^2$ regularization on $\beta_{\text{CCP}}$ corresponds to controlling the RKHS norm and the smoothness of~$\eta$.
 The anchor points that we use can be seen as the parameters of an \emph{interpolation} strategy defining a smooth function, similar to knots in spline interpolation.
-Naive discretization strategies would prevent us from exploiting such a smoothness assumption on the cost with respect to actions and from exploiting the structure of the action space.
+Naive discretization strategies would prevent us from exploiting such a smoothness assumption on the loss with respect to actions and from exploiting the structure of the action space.
 Note that Section~\ref{sec:evaluation} provides a comparison with naive discretization strategies, showing important benefits of the kernel approach.
 Our goal was to design a stochastic, computationally tractable, differentiable approximation of the optimal (but unknown) greedy policy~(\ref{eq:dm}).
-The model is illustrated in Figure~\ref{fig:loss-predictor}.